francesca-pizzighini/foodie/README.md

 ## Design inspiration

 I'm not a good graphic designer, so part of my preparatory work consist of search for inspirational works.
-For this project i have 2 main source:
+For this project I don't have a specific source, but i browsed Pinterest in search for inspiration.

-- The work of a colleage in the Start2Impact University course you can see [here](https://github.com/cristopherturazza/S2I-JS-Advanced/tree/main#best-cities-to-live-house_with_garden) by clicking the link in the readme file.
-I really like the clear design of it, expecially the upper part of the website with the city photo.
-- It was a pure coincidence, but soon after I had seen my colleague project I visited the [Teleport](https://developers.teleport.org/api/) website to examine the API information.
-I noticed the structure of the two website were similar, but i liked more the subdivision of the spaces in two column of teleport website.
+I would cite:

+- This [layout](https://www.pinterest.it/pin/655836764512991222/) for the design of the navbar
+- This [layout](https://www.pinterest.it/pin/647040671491364971/) fot the website design
+- [Canva](https://www.canva.com) for the logo design

 <p align="right"><a href="#top">return to the top</a></p>